 Number of times previously entering contest:never

-Curtis's favorite design and analysis tools:
+Curtis's favorite design and analysis

 Computers, Google research, tinkering.